lassejlv/yourId/README.md

      - [v1.2.3] (2022-15-2)
         - Added new command `id` to generate a new id, to make it a lot easier.

+     - [v1.4.1] (2022-8-4)
+        - Added custom keyspace, so you can use your own custom numbers, letters, and symbols.

 ## Installation